tonypilz/Signal-Slot-Notify/README.md

  - Const-Correct
  - Recursion-Correct
  - Customizable synchronization primitives (mutex/scopedLock)
- - Customizable handling of return values*
+ - Customizable handling of return values(1)
  - Tested

- * Currently a std::vector of all return values is returned.
+(1) Currently a std::vector of all return values is returned.

 # Limitations
  - Currently up to 4 function arguments are supported.
 If more are required one can use structs or extend the header file to support more.